EnergyInnovation/eps-newmexico/docs/index.md

 ## Documentation

 Documentation of the model is available [here](https://us.energypolicy.solutions/docs/index.html).
-Documentation is not specific to any model version and therefore applies to both U.S. and Colorado versions of the Energy Policy Simulator.
+Documentation is not specific to any model version and therefore applies to both U.S. and New Mexico versions of the Energy Policy Simulator.

 ## Other Information